venkataraman-at/hsr_multimodal_interaction_stack/docs/architecture.md

 The HSR interaction system processes user speech and emotional tone in parallel.
 It generates context-aware verbal responses and triggers appropriate robot behaviors such as gestures or wellness routines.

-The pipeline operates in four main stages:
+The pipeline operates in five main stages:

 ---